presseddigital/searchit/README.md

 Create filters to narrow down categories by heirarchy.

+*Example:  Filter by top level category...*
 <p align="left"><img width="600px" src="resources/img/searchit-categories.png" alt="Categories"></a></p>

-How to get this filter...
+*How to get this filter...*

 ```
 {% for category in craft.categories.group(‘alcoholicDrinks’).level(1).all() %}